Simplifying Connected Props with Redux and TypeScript

 tsx

-We have simplified our component by getting rid of the manual declaration of the props received from Redux.
-They are now inferred automatically from the types we have for them in the state and actions.
+By using the ConnectedProps helper, we've simplified our component by getting rid of the manual declaration of the props received from Redux.
+These props are now inferred automatically from the types we have for them in the state and actions.
 This greatly improves the maintainability of the app and also fixes the issue of incorrectly inferring Redux thunk action return types.